skaplanhex/TODO/VariablesToAdd.md

 + chargedHadronEnergyFraction
 + muonEnergyFraction

+_The variables below are added, but some entries are HUGE (like ~10**20).
+Figure out what is going on!
+One obvious explanation is there are cases of dividing by 0 (or something very close to zero), but this only makes sense for the ratios...why something like trackDeltaR?_
++ trackPtRel
++ trackEtaRel
++ trackDeltaR
++ trackPtRatio
++ trackJetDist
++ trackDecayLenVal
++ trackSumJetEtRatio
++ trackSumJetDeltaR

 ### Variables I added but were NOT successfully written to the ntuple

-Both of these are failing the checkTag method...why?
+*Both of these are failing the checkTag method...why?*
 + trackSip3dValAboveCharm
 + trackSip2dValAboveCharm

 ### Variables already added before I began: